rollbar/docs/policy/security.md

 ### SSL certificates

 Notifiers send data to [https://api.rollbar.com/](https://api.rollbar.com/).
-We have an extended validation SSL certificate which our API servers use to ensure trusted communication between our customers and Rollbar.
+We have an extended validation SSL certificate from [DigiCert](https://www.digicert.com) which our API servers use to ensure trusted communication between our customers and Rollbar.

 ### CORS (cross-origin resource sharing)